+The East Riding Festival of Words poetry competition is now open for entries.
+This year's theme is 'My reasons to be cheerful'.
 Entries will be judged by a panel of published Yorkshire poets, led by James Nash.
 Poems are submitted anonymously, so each entry is judged on its own merits.
 Winners will be invited to read their poems at a special event.

 Adults (17 years and over) can enter online in three steps:

 - Pay your £4 entry fee using our payment system and choose to 'leave tickets at the box office' (there will be no physical ticket).

 - Check your email for your confirmation and reference number.

 - Email email@example.com with your name, contact number, address, the title of your poem you are submitting and the reference number for your entry fee payment.
 Attach your poem as a word document or in the body of the email.

 A confirmation email will be sent to let you know your entry has been received.